November 4th, 1908 — January 8th, 1975

-Warde’s next serial, the severely underwritten The Monster and the Ape (also Columbia, 1945), was not much better than Brenda Starr; as one of the followers of mad scientist George Macready, Warde had almost nothing to do in the way of distinctive villainy (most of which was handled by the titular ape), and delivered perhaps the most subdued performance of his serial career.
+Warde’s next serial, the severely underwritten The Monster and the Ape (also Columbia, 1945), was not much more interesting than Brenda Starr; as Joe Flint, one of the followers of mad scientist George Macready, Warde had almost nothing to do in the way of distinctive villainy (most of which was handled by the titular ape), and delivered perhaps the most subdued performance of his serial career.
 The Purple Monster Strikes (Republic, 1945), featured Warde in one chapter as a phony blind beggar named Tony, who acted as an agent for a gang led by Martian invader Roy Barcroft; as part of his masquerade, he was briefly allowed to affect a meek and passive manner very different from his usual one.

 Hop Harrigan (Columbia, 1946), like Warde’s two previous Columbia serials, was an overlong and weakly-written outing; most of its virtue came from its supporting cast, including Warde as a henchman pack member named Edwards, who, along with his various colleagues, obeyed the orders of a villain called the Chief Pilot and repeatedly harassed eccentric scientist John Merton.
 Like Monster and the Ape, Harrigan gave its heavies few opportunities to do anything really distinctively villainous, and—again as in Ape—Warde’s performance lacked the verve of most of his earlier henchman turns.